ardensentak/CPE462Project/README.md

 When done with the website, you can close the tab.
 Then click Ctrl-C in both the frontend and backend terminals to stop them from running.

+## Project Report
+Click the following link to view a more detailed report of my project: [Project Report]()